Our complete guide to horseback riding in Kyrgyzstan in 2025

-All you need to know before horse riding in Kyrgyzstan and our recommendations for finding a local guide
+Everything you need to know to organize a horse trek in Kyrgyzstan and our recommendations for local guides.

-- If you are planning a trip to Kyrgyzstan, our book EXPLORE KYRGYZSTAN will be of great help to you
+- If you’re planning a trip to Kyrgyzstan, don’t leave without our book EXPLORE KYRGYZSTAN!

 To go horse riding in Kyrgyzstan is to immerse yourself in the thousand-year-old lifestyle of Kyrgyz nomads.
-This authentic experience allows you to take advantage of the wide open spaces and breathtaking landscapes that the country abounds with!
-This activity is geared towards both beginners and experienced riders.
-Kyrgyz horses have a very calm temperament, and you will generally have someone there with you.
-Depending on what you want to do, it is possible to go out riding for half a day, or take on the mountains for several days at a time.
+An authentic experience that lets you enjoy the country’s wide open spaces and breathtaking scenery!
+This activity is suitable for beginners and experienced riders alike.
+Kyrgyz horses have a very calm temperament and you will usually be accompanied.
+Depending on what you want to do, it’s possible to go for a half-day ride or set off to conquer the mountains for a few days .
+Horses are easy to find, especially in tourist areas, where agencies will be happy to organize your excursion for you!

 How to organise your horse riding trip in Kyrgyzstan?